-Sitting under the mango tree, soaking the luxurious warmth of winter after noon sun, with my chemistry textbook in one hand and gooseberries in other, I would keenly observe everything from a distance with a delighted heart and childlike curiosity.
+Sitting under the mango tree, soaking the luxurious warmth of winter after noon sun.
+I would keenly observe everything from a distance with a delighted heart and childlike curiosity.

 Food has an incredible power to connect back to our roots, it narrates stories of forgotten traditions, folklore and many such memoirs that brings us closer to our family, to our native.

-Many such historical stories and folklores I have heard from my Ma while sitting together under that mango tree, carefully rolling the choshi one by one between our greased palms in winter afternoons.
-Once done, these choshis (which are nothing but hand rolled semai or kind of pasta , for an easy reference, made with softened rice dough) will be sun dried for two days and later on the eve of Sankranti, it will be simmered in milk till it oozes out the creamy richness.
+Many such historical stories and folklore I have heard from my Ma while sitting together under that mango tree.
+Carefully rolling the choshi one by one between our greased palms in winter afternoons.
+Once done, these choshis (which are nothing but hand rolled semai /seviyan or kind of pasta , for an easy reference, made with softened rice dough) will be sun dried for two days.
+And later on the eve of Sankranti, it will be simmered in milk till it oozes out the creamy richness.
 Choshi payesh taste better the next day and so does all kinds of pithe puli.

 - Rice flour : 2 cup

 - Hot water : 1/2 cup or as required

 - Salt : 1/2 tsp

 - Bay leaf : 2

 - Mix the salt with rice and semolina well.